RecordsKeeper/recordskeeper-python-sdk/README.md

 =========================

-It is an infrastructure to build RecordsKeeper blockchain-based applications and products and to work around applications that are built on top of this blockchain.
+It is an infrastructure to build RecordsKeeper blockchain-based applications, products and is used to work around applications that are built on top of this blockchain platform.

 **Note:** If you're looking for the RecordsKeeper Python Library please see: [RecordsKeeper Python Library](https://github.com/RecordsKeeper/recordskeeper-python-sdk/tree/python-3.0)